irstavr/MyDataStructures/SymbolTable/README.md

 # Symbol Table

 This is an implementation of a symbol table data structure. <br>
-It is designed as a 'Spaghetti stack' and depends on a generic hash table structure and lists for storing the buckets of every element of the table.
+It is designed as a 'Spaghetti stack' and depends on a generic hash table <br>
+structure and lists for storing the buckets of every element of the table. <br>

 ### Spaghetti Stack